 One of the things you can do in Bohol is watching the fireflies glowing in the dark.
 No matter if it’s Christmas time or not, you will see flashing Christmas trees out there.
 It’s a spectacle of tiny insects attracting the other sex with a sparkling light.
 They gather near blooming mangrove trees in a place with no pollution.
 Therefore, less and less of fireflies can be seen.
 Even in my village, in Poland, we used to have fireflies when I was a kid.
 Nowadays, with developed agriculture, pesticides killed them all, together with butterflies, bees and many other insects as well as several species of birds which are no longer there.
 How sad.

 To see the fireflies in Bohol, you need to come to the Abatan River where the cruise starts.
 Abatan is also home to endangered plants and animal species including the mangrove Camptostemon philippinese (locally known as Gapas-gapas) which is globally endangered and the rarest mangrove species in the Philippines.
+Responsible travel isn’t just about the environment; it’s also about improving the lives of local people.
 The tour was created to generate income for the farmers and fisherfolk who live along the river and to encourage community participation in the conservation, preservation and management of the environment and cultural heritage of the area.

 There will be kayaks to rent and few boats depending on the number of visitors but be sure that you will have one tour at 18 30, 19 30 and 20 30.
 The cruise lasts for 30 or 40 min and you will get to see many Christmas trees with moving decorations.
 Such a beauty!
 Another possibility to see fireflies is on the Lobok river, so if you are staying in this part of Bohol, check this option out.
 As I was staying in Tagbilaran it was easy to come to Abatan River using public transport of Bohol.
 The bus was heading towards Tubigon and dropped me exactly next to the entrance to Abatan River Village Center.
 The bus ticket costed 50 pesos and the fireflies tour 500 pesos.